List of Friday the 13th characters: Roy Burns

-Roy Burns is a quiet loner paramedic who keeps to himself, Roy discovers that his son Joey (who he had presumably abandoned unbeknownst to anyone) has been murdered by a troubled, abusive teenager named "Vic Faden", a resident of the Pinehurst Halfway House.
+Roy Burns is a quiet loner paramedic who keeps to himself and the main antagonist of Friday the 13th: A New Beginning.
+Roy discovers that his son Joey (who he had presumably abandoned unbeknownst to anyone) has been murdered by a troubled, abusive teenager named "Vic Faden", a resident of the Pinehurst Halfway House.
 Enraged, Roy becomes unbalanced and decides to avenge Joey's death by murdering all those he deems responsible, similar to Pamela Voorhees.
 He uses Jason Voorhees's persona for this.
 As he goes on a massacre throughout Pinehurst and the surrounding area, Roy is eventually killed when Pam, Reggie, and Tommy cause him to fall and be impaled on a tractor harrow.